phorton1/base-apps-gitMUI/docs/context.md

 ## The infoWindow (aka the subsWindow)

-The infoWindow currently keeps a list of all controls by Path, has a selectObject($path) method, and remembers the {selected_path}.
-Furthermore, repoGroups() use the 'master_submodule' ID as their Path and have numbers that start over at 0 (as compared to the repo_list).
+The infoWindow currently keeps a list of all controls by uuid, which is the path if one exists, or the id if not.
+It has a selectObject($uuid) method, and remembers the {selected_uuid}.
+Furthermore, repoGroups() use the 'master' gitHub ID as their Path and have numbers that start over at 0 (as compared to the repo_list).

-This *may* be fixable using the "pathOrId" notion more generally.
-If a repo has a Path they are guaranteed to be unique.
-If it does not have a path, then it's ID on GitHub is guaranteed to be unique.

-Internal to the system (not in the INI file), we can unambiguously pass $repos around.

-I think I'm gonna call the repo_path_or_id the REPO_UUID.

 ## contextMenu